Photos from a Festival for Ugly People

 Founded in 1879, and later promoted as a marriage agency for the town’s single women, the club has more recently assumed a rather playful and sometimes satirical tone.
 It has also grown into a global association that boasts 25 offices and more than 30,000 members around the world, whose aim is to fight the cult of beauty in modern society.

-“Our organization is about not taking oneself too seriously and fighting against the notion of beauty as a purely aesthetic quality,” current president Gianni Aluigi explained.
+“Our organisation is about not taking oneself too seriously and fighting against the notion of beauty as a purely aesthetic quality,” current president Gianni Aluigi explained.
 “It is obvious that our members aren’t ‘ugly’ in the classic sense.
-Maybe they aren’t beautiful, but we just joke about that.”
+Maybe they aren’t beautiful but we just joke about that.”

 “But the fact that this club exists, and the ever-growing number of our members shows that we are slowly succeeding in combating prejudice,” he said, with a hint of pride in his voice.
 “And when I say prejudice, I mean all kinds of prejudice.
 Not just the one that has to do with physical appearance, but prejudice against homosexuals, immigrants, Muslims… any minority in the world.”